gatory/DSCI_Individual_Planning/README.md

 # README
-## This is the individual planning poriton of the group project
+## This is the individual planning portion of the group project